digitalrebar/provision/doc/cli/drpcli_contents_upload.rst

 ::

      -h, --help              help for upload
-         --key string   Location of key to use for embedded secure parameters
+         --key string        Location of key to use for embedded secure parameters --replaceWritable   Replace identically named writable objects

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~